explorecsr/explorecsr.github.com/team.md

 # Meet The Team

 Our faculty mentors conduct cutting-edge research projects from various topics, such as machine learning, cloud computing, software engineering and robotics.
+The projects are designed for students with various backgrounds.